tsfu/airlog/README.md

 ## Introduction
 AirLog is an air travel log tool.
 It keeps track of and visualizes your past trips in the air (flights logging).

-On an evening of mid September 2024, I was shocked and saddened by the news that "App In The Air", one of my favorite flight map apps, was shutting down.
+On an evening of mid September 2024, I was shocked and saddened by the news that "App In The Air", one of my favorite flight map apps, would be shutting down.
 I then decided to create something similar but simpler with the help of ChatGPT.
 This project combines web development, UI design, and GIS stuff, which are the topics I am interested in.

 The idea of creating this site, as well as its design, are inspired by `App In the Air`, `myFlightRadar24` and `Flighty`.
 A complete version of this kind of website is [OpenFlights](https://openflights.org/), they are actively maintaining and publishing the aviation data which is very helpful!

+From Spring 2026, AI coding agent will be making new features, fixes, and improvements under my high-level review only.
+Issues might be present in the code and documentation even though I try my best to maintain high quality.
 This app is my personal project only.
 Not for commercial use.
 Please contact the author or log an issue if you have questions or see potential bug(s).

 ## Usage